golobby/config/README.md

 v, err := c.Get("db.mysql.pass")  // something (from .env)
 ```

-What would happen if the value existed in the config file, the environment file, and the OS variables?
+You may ask what would happen if the value existed in the config file, the environment file, and the OS variables?
 It's the order of the Config priorities:

 1. OS Variables